Smores cookies (for the Sabres first playoff game in 15 years)

-Remember to scoop your flour from your flour bag into your measuring cup so you get the right amount.
-And preheat your oven before baking.
+Remember to scoop your flour from your flour bag into your measuring cup so you get the right amount. preheat your oven to 350 degrees before baking.
+I did not chill these and they puffed up nicely.

 • Ingredients list